 Behavioral metrics include:

-- Dwell time—the time spent on the page from the moment the user leaves the SERP until they return to it.
-This metric allows evaluating the page’s relevance to search queries, whether users are satisfied with the content quality, etc. It isn’t presented in Google Analytics, but you can get an idea about the average dwell time by looking at the average session duration.
-The latter shows the average time the user spends on the website in general, including those sessions that started from SERPs.
+- Dwell time: This refers to the time spent on a page from the moment they leave the SERP until they return to it.
+Dwell time helps evaluate the page’s relevance to search queries and the satisfaction of users with the content quality.
+While dwell time isn’t directly presented in Google Analytics, you can get a general idea about the average dwell time by observing the average session duration, a metric that shows the average time the user spends on the website overall.
+This includes sessions originating from SERPs.

 Technical UX metrics

 Technical UX metrics also play a crucial role in assessing and improving website performance.

 Some major technical UX metrics include: